Elective home education

-We believe in working in partnership with you and offer advice and guidance through our 'Derbyshire Approach to Elective Home Education'.
-You can find this in the related documents section of this web page.
+We believe in working in partnership with you and offer advice and guidance through our 'Derbyshire Approach to Elective Home Education' which is attached to this page.

 There are opportunities to learn outside at mills, former railways, parks, grounds around museums and other buildings in Derbyshire.
-There are some ideas, resources and activities available in our learning outside the classroom pages.
+Some ideas, resources and activities are included on this page.

 Our careers advisers provide free, up-to-date careers information, advice and guidance to teenagers.
 They also offer advice to people with learning difficulties or disabilities.

 If you have any questions about elective home education please email: email@example.com or tel: 01629 532803.

 The following documents are in Word format.
 You will need a Word viewer installed on your computer in order to open these files.

 - Derbyshire approach to elective home education (914KB)

 - Privacy notice - elective home education (153KB)

 Also on our website

 - Adult community education brochures